Modernising our street lighting

 - we currently spend over £3m every year on street lighting energy bill.

-We are working in one ward at a time and we expect it to take between 4 and 10 weeks in each ward depending on the size of the ward and the number of lanterns to be replaced.
+We are working in one ward at a time.
+We expect to take between 4 and 10 weeks in each ward depending on the size of the ward and the number of lanterns to be replaced.

 Facts and figures